BLOOD OF ELVES, A NOVEL BY ANDRZEJ SAPKOWSKI, WITCHER #3 (BOOK REVIEW AND RECOMMENDATION)

 THE FALL OF THE CINTRA KINGDOM, THE DEATH OF QUEEN CALANTHE AND THE NILFAGAARD INVASION

 The time setting for this novel is about a year before the fall of Cintra.
 The queen of Cintra, grandmother to Ciri, fought heroically, but wasn't able to stop the Nilfgaard attack and invasion.
 The invasion and war are described as particularly brutal and bloody.
 Throughout the novel, the cruelty of Nilfgaard Empire is emphasized.
-In fact, the level of destruction and ruin that Nilfgaard army causes goes to such extend that there is talk about the end of the world.
+In fact, the level of destruction and ruin that Nilfgaard army causes goes to such extend that there is literally talk about the end of the world.
+Yes, they are portrayed as that bad.

 Queen Calanthe, a character mentioned several times in Sword of Destiny, is described as a brave and strong woman, if somewhat tyrannical and overprotective at times.
 It is interesting to see how her character is portrayed differently in different stories.
-I think that is very true to life and realistic.
+I think this is very true to life and realistic.
 We all play different roles at different times.
 Moreover, people aren't always what they seem.
 For example, in the first Witcher book, Calanthe tries to stop her daughter's marriage.
+She is not portrayed as kindhearted there at all, rather she appears controlling and a bit bloodthirsty as well.
 In the second book, she appears in two stories, first as a back character seen only through Ciri's words and then as an active character that tries to trick Geralt.
+However, in trying to trick Geralt she is led by grandmotherly love, so that certainly excuses her.
+One gets to see her as more dimensional since one has a feeling she loves Ciri.

 Nicknamed the Lioness of Cintra, queen Calanthe is one of Witcher's noticeably strong female characters.
+She is a true monarch, pride and all included.
+Calenthe is not perfect, as many of Sapkowski's characters, she is morally gray.
+However, Calanthe is certainty strong, proud and powerful.
 Speaking of that, I feel like there are a lot of strong female characters in this novel.
 In addition, legendary female characters are mentioned repeatedly.
 Not all female characters are positive and even those that are on the good side are very human.
 What is certain is that there are women who hold considerable political power in the Witcher Universe.
+Considering that the Witcher Universe is presumably based on late medieval and early Renaissance Europe, this makes sense.
+Both during the Middle Ages and Renaissance, there were women nobles and queens that held considerable political power.

 THE START OF CIRI'S JOURNEY AND THE FLIGHT OF A GIRL THAT EVERYBODY SEARCHES FOR!